Aravind-Krishnadeva/Solar_BLE_Tensiometer/README.md

 This project is a low cost implementation of a datalogger that is used to measure soil moisture in terms of SWT (Soil water tension).
 The project is planned in terms of 4 different versions.
 Even though the circuit can be used for different soil sensors in general, it is more targeted towards Granular Watermark Sensors 200L

 # Version 1
-Simple Soil moisture Datalogger using a simple resistive divider arrabgement
+Simple Soil moisture Datalogger using a simple resistive divider arrangement

 # Version 2
 Single Soil moisture Datalogger using 555 Timer circuit